GabrielSpear/NeighbourhoodWatch/README.md

 As a user I would like:

-    Sign in to the application to start using.
+""Sign in with the application to start using.
-    Upload my pictures to the application.
-    See my profile with all my pictures.
-    Follow other users and see their pictures on my timeline.
-    Like a picture and leave a comment on it.
+Set up a profile about me and a general location and my neighborhood name.
+Find a list of different businesses in my neighborhood.
+Find Contact Information for the health department and Police authorities near my neighborhood.
+Create Posts that will be visible to everyone in my neighborhood.
+Change My neighborhood when I decide to move out.
+Only view details of a single neighborhood.""

 Prerequisites

-    Python3.6.4
+'Django==1.11
+psycopg2==2.7.4
+pytz==2018.3
+confusable-homoglyphs==3.0.0
 dj-database-url==0.4.2
 Django==1.11
+django-registration==2.4.1
+django-tinymce==2.7.0
 gunicorn==19.7.1
 Pillow==5.0.0
 psycopg2==2.7.4
 psycopg2-binary==2.7.4
 python-decouple==3.1
 pytz==2018.3
 whitenoise==3.3.1
+'

 How to use it